Constantinepapp/PaceReactApi/README.md

-leadingpace.net  use  test@gmail.com and 123456789 for demo
+leadingpace.net  use email: test@gmail.com and password: 123456789 for demo